-On day one, students, tense and apprehensive, load their belongings into my van at the airport, unsuspecting of the magnitude of the experience they are about to have.
+On day one, students, tense and apprehensive, load their belongings into the van at the airport, unsuspecting of the magnitude of the experience they are about to have.
 When we unload at the trailhead, they grip their trekking poles and take in the new environment around them.
 Some groups barely talk to each other, while others make small talk and look to their Instructors for discussion starters.
 They cluster in their assigned crews and are prompted to unpack their belongings so that the Instructors can check if they have the right gear for the trip.

 I am not an Instructor, but I play a huge role in the execution of this expedition—I am the Logistics Coordinator.
 I oversee the food inventory and planning for the crew, manage and track our gear, and help with the transport of people and their belongings.
 I know that if my job is done well, no one will notice that I am secretly orchestrating the whole thing behind the scenes.
 I like to think Logistics Coordinators can perform magic.